 |Classes: without prior appointment a charge of CHF 50 will be raised|

 |Public tours (held daily, in German), price per person||CHF/EUR 7.–|

 |Private tours for groups (max.
 20 persons)||CHF/EUR 800.–|

 |Evening tours with apéritif/dinner||price on request|

 Exhibition organised by the Fondation Beyeler in collaboration with the Musées d’Orsay et de l’Orangerie, Paris, and the Musée National Picasso-Paris.

-The exhibition "The young PICASSO – Blue and Rose Periods" is being supported by:
+The exhibition is generously supported by: